Search for Axion dark matter with the QUAX-LNF tunable haloscope: Acknowledgments

 \section{Acknowledgments}

 This work is supported by INFN (QUAX experiment), by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under Contract No. DE-AC02-07CH11359, by the European Union’s FET Open SUPERGALAX project, Grant No. 863313, and by the PNRR MUR project number PE0000023-NQSTI.
+This research was also supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2094 -- 390783311.

 This paper is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).